Corporate digitization and Lean Digital: when Process Intelligence meets the power of technology

 Summary

-Business digitalization requires not only innovation but also a conscious transformation through the Lean approach.
+Business digitization requires not only innovation but also a deliberate transformation through the Lean approach.
 Integrating Lean Thinking and Digital Transformation allows for the improvement of existing processes before implementing technological tools.
-The importance of human capital and an appropriate organizational culture is crucial to the success of such transformations.
+Human capital and a suitable organizational culture are crucial to the success of such transformations.

-For companies, the imperative is no longer just to “innovate,” but to “transform” through a conscious approach to business digitalization.
-But how can one navigate this sea of opportunities without getting lost or, worse, without digitizing pre-existing inefficiencies?
+For companies, the imperative is no longer simply to “innovate,” but to “transform” through thoughtful corporate digitalization.
+But how can companies navigate this sea of opportunities without getting lost—or, worse, without digitizing pre-existing inefficiencies?

-Introduction to Lean Digital: Simplicity and Efficiency for Business Digitalization at the Service of Value
+Introduction to Lean Digital: Simplicity and Efficiency for Business Digitization That Delivers Value

-Before discussing corporate digitalization, it is useful to recall the fundamental principles of Lean Thinking.
-Originating in the Japanese manufacturing sector, Lean promotes customer-value-oriented management by eliminating all forms of waste along the value chain.
+Before discussing corporate digitization, it’s helpful to recall the fundamental principles of Lean Thinking.
+Originating in the Japanese manufacturing sector, Lean promotes management focused on customer value by eliminating all forms of waste along the value chain.

-Imagine a production process or a service: Lean teaches us to view it with a critical eye, identifying bottlenecks, unnecessary waiting, superfluous movements, and rework—everything that lengthens lead times and impacts costs without benefiting the end customer.
+Imagine a production process or a service: Lean teaches us to examine it with a critical eye, identifying bottlenecks, unnecessary waiting times, superfluous movements, and rework—everything that prolongs lead times and drives up costs without benefiting the end customer.

-The five core principles of Lean are a valuable guide:
+The five core principles of Lean serve as a valuable guide:

-• Value: defining what the customer is truly willing to pay for, by putting yourself in their shoes.
+• Value: Define what the customer is truly willing to pay for by putting yourself in their shoes.

-• Pull Production: produce only when there is a real customer demand, avoiding overproduction and unnecessary inventory.
+• Pull Production: Produce only when there is actual customer demand, avoiding overproduction and unnecessary inventory.

 • Perfection: a constant commitment to improvement, without ever stopping.